symfony/symfony-docs/messenger.rst

         }
     }

-Now that this serializer is created, you can use it in your transport:
+The next step is to tell Symfony to use this serializer in one or more of your
+transports:

 .. configuration-block::